Kids Apps For Travel

 Avoid the constant drone of “are we there yet” coming from the back seat with this cute app.
 A bingo card features 25 different items for kids to spy out their car windows, from speed limit signs to smoke stacks.
 Mark off five items in a row on the card and score a bingo.
 The free version includes the “small town” edition of the game, but for $2.99 an expansion pack can be purchased which features cards tailored to neighborhoods, country roads, big cities, interstates, and letters and numbers.
 Free.

 4. The Oregon Trail American Settler

 Build your own boomtown!

 “You have died of dysentery.”
 Children of the 80’s fondly remember playing Oregon Trail and now their kids can play the equally fun and highly addicting sister to the original game, The Oregon Trail American Settler.
 Build your own town, busily trying to keep your townspeople happy and free of dysentery along the way.
 The app is free but extra “money” and goods can be purchased in the app store so make sure your kids don’t know your Apple ID to avoid a pioneer spending spree.
-Best for kids ages 6 and up
+Best for kids ages 6 and up.
+Free.

 5. Mad Libs

 Classic silliness on a modern device

 The slimy cat juggles astronauts with her happy dinosaur.
 We all know about the giggle-inducing fun a couple of random adjectives and nouns can result in when we jot them down on a Mad Lib pad.
 This smart phone/tablet version offers the same amount of fun without the extra clutter filling your kiddo’s carry-on.
 The initial version, which includes 21 Mad Libs, is free but several additional versions are available for $1.99 each.
 Ideal for elementary-aged kids.
 Free.

 You can search by what’s nearby, bookmark your favorite trip ideas, read reviews from other parents, and even share your scoop, right on the app.